Skip to main content

 Weekend and Morning Format

 Editorial angle worth addressing for a returning visitor is the weekend or brunch service.
 At Michelin Plate level in provincial France, weekend lunch often delivers the leading value proposition: the same kitchen, the same produce sourcing, at a price point that typically runs lighter than dinner.
-If Folie offers a weekend lunch formula, it is the format to prioritise on a second visit, you get the considered cooking in a room that tends to be less pressured than Saturday evening, and the bill is almost always more manageable.
+If Folie offers a weekend lunch formula, it is the format to prioritise on a second visit, you get the considered cooking in a room that tends to be less pressured than Saturday evening, the bill is almost always more manageable.
 This is a pattern consistent across modern French restaurants at this tier, from regional tables like Maison Lameloise in Chagny down to city-centre spots like Folie.
 The specific availability of brunch or weekend lunch service is not confirmed in our data, contact the restaurant directly before planning around it.

 How It Rates

 , which is a credible signal at that sample size.
 Awards: Michelin Plate 2024 and 2025.
 These two data points together suggest a kitchen that is performing consistently and building a local following.
-For context, the Michelin Plate is awarded to restaurants the guide considers worth visiting, it sits below the starred tiers but above the generic listings, and holding it across two consecutive years indicates that the 2024 result was not a one-off.
+For context, the Michelin Plate is awarded to restaurants the guide considers worth visiting, it sits below the starred tiers but above the generic listings, holding it across two consecutive years indicates that the 2024 result was not a one-off.

 Practical Details